Credit Associates review

 Credit Associates negotiates down unsecured debts with your creditors in exchange for a one-time lump sum repayment.
-Typically this process takes between two and three years.
-After you enroll, you'll make monthly repayments toward a special purpose savings account, which Credit Associates will use to pay off your creditors.
+Typically, this process takes between two and three years, though Credit Associates claims some settlements take only 24 to 36 months.
+After you enroll, you’ll make monthly repayments toward a special purpose savings account, which Credit Associates uses to pay off your creditors.

 How much does it cost?

-Credit Associates charges a fee based on the amount of deb enrolled after you've settled.
-But it doesn't disclose the exact rate online, and wasn't provided when we spoke to a representative on the phone.
+Credit Associates charges a fee based on the amount of debt enrolled after you’ve settled.
+But it doesn’t disclose the exact rate online, and this fee wasn’t provided when we spoke to a representative on the phone.
 Ultimately this program is designed to help you save — if you see it through.

 How much could I save with Credit Associates?